The Alerting feature is automatically enabled in Kibana, but might require some additional configuration.

 If you are using an on-premises Elastic Stack deployment with security:

-- If you are unable to access Alerting, ensure that you have not explicitly disabled API keys.
+- If you have enabled TLS and are still unable to access Alerting, ensure that you have not explicitly disabled API keys.

 Production considerations and scaling guidanceedit

 When relying on alerting and actions as mission critical services, make sure you follow the Alerting production considerations.